 Cockleshell Beach

 Cockleshell Beach faces Nevis and offers beautiful views of the island across the channel.
-The beach has a mix of lively areas and quieter spots, along with restaurants and beach bars.
-Furthermore, the water is calm and great for families.
+The shoreline has a mix of lively areas and quieter spots, along with restaurants and beach bars.
+In addition, the water is calm and great for families.

 Snorkeling: ✔ Decent near the rocky sections